 Taking care of your feet and properly distributing your weight is incredibly important for the rest of your body to be correctly aligned.
 If you have issues with your feet, you will feel the effects spread to the rest of your body.

-Foot supination, or excessive pronation, happens for different reasons.
+Foot supination happens for different reasons.
 It causes most of your weight to transfer to the outer edge of your foot, which can create structural problems and pain.